DbMaintain/docs/content/docs/maven-goals.md

 updateSequences
 ===============

-Task that updates all sequences and identity columns to a minimum value.
+Updates all sequences and identity columns to a minimum value.

 One or more [databases](#database-configuration-element) must be specified as child elements.